 Sesshin is made up of various practice forms that allow us to experience, through mindfulness, the interconnection of all activities.
-This is achieved through a disciplined structure that engages us seamlessly throughout the entire sesshin.
+This is achieved through a disciplined schedule that engages us seamlessly throughout the entire sesshin period.

 During a sesshin, our personal commitment to silence binds all practices and activities together.
 Silence cultivates and heightens our awareness and mindfulness, which lessens our internal and external need to differentiate.

-The practice of silence is thus a practice that aims to reduce our desire to add layers of commentary to our activities which aids our practice of concentration.
-Through the focused concentration of what is at hand (sitting, eating, cleaning..), we build up joriki (concentration momentum), which in turn strengthens our capacity to hold and direct our concentration in order to unbind us from our constant conceptualising.
+The practice of silence reduces our impulse to add layers of commentary to our activities thus aiding our practice of concentration.
+Through the focused concentration of what is at hand (sitting, eating, cleaning..), we build up joriki (concentration power or momentum), which in turn strengthens our capacity to hold and direct our concentration in order to unbind us from our constant conceptualising.
 Once freed from this cycle, even for a short period, a new perspective can open.

-Every lapse into mindless speech or intellectual gratification can take us away from our practice at a sesshin and can thus contribute to a weakening of joriki.
-Joriki is cumulative and thus builds over the sesshin period.
+Every lapse into mindless speech or intellectual gratification (i.e. reading books) can take us away from our sesshin practice and can thus contribute to a weakening of joriki.
+Joriki is cumulative and builds over a sesshin period.

 A sesshin has a unique character which unfolds as we surrender to our sesshin activities.
-In a sesshin, we shift our focus from ourselves and instead allow ourselves to simply experience what is at hand.
+In a sesshin, we shift our focus from ourselves to simply experience what is at hand.

 How to work with the sesshin rituals: